ISWP. The People

 Ali has rolled out new models of working across local authority teams, developed transition pathways for young people, is an experienced 16+ education panel member, Chairperson for safeguarding adults proceedings, has been part of SEND reform development groups and a Safeguarding Adults Boards Improving Practice Committee member and is currently a Member of the NICE Advocacy Services guideline committee.

-Ali’s skills include; Care Act Assessments; Mental Capacity Act Assessments; Best Interests Assessments; Court of Protection Applications; Mental Health Tribunal Reports; Social Circumstances Reports; Safeguarding Adults Assessments; Risk Assessments; Continuing Health Care disputes; Service Delivery Development Team management and development consultancy; Complaints challenges; Training sessions and team building.
+Ali’s skills include; Care Act Assessments; Mental Capacity Act Assessments; Best Interests Assessments; Court of Protection Applications; Ministry of Justice Reports, Mental Health Tribunal Reports; Social Circumstances Reports; Safeguarding Adults Assessments; Risk Assessments; Continuing Health Care disputes; Service Delivery Development Team management and development consultancy; Complaints challenges; Training sessions and team building.